Moneybox Review – Is it the best investment app?

 The LISA is only available to those aged 18-39 and those who are using it to buy their first home or save for retirement.
 You can use the Lifetime ISA to buy a house up to the value of £450,000 anywhere in the UK but must have had the account open for at least one year.
 You can save up to £4,000 each tax year and get the 25% government bonus.

-Moneybox offers two savings accounts but does promise more are on their way.
+Moneybox currently only offers two savings accounts but does promise more are on the way.

 Moneybox savings account